Questions about teaching online? Get support from UBC’s Learning Technology Hub:

-If you’re interested in adding group work to real-time lectures, follow the instructions for Breakout Groups in the Collaborate Ultra instructor guide »
+If you’re interested in adding group work to real-time lectures, try the breakout rooms in Zoom »

 Group sets can house different group arrangements within a course.
 For example, if students will work on Assignment 1 and Assignment 2 in different groups, create two group sets: “PSYC 101 – Assign 1” and “PSYC 101 – Assign 2”.

 Enable Canvas student-created groups

 - Log in to your Canvas course, and click Settings in the Course Navigation.